cohitre/myron-marston/static/dev-blog/_posts/2012-03-09-building-an-around-hook-using-fibers.md

 `Dir.chdir` has two forms.
 The form above changes the directory for all subsequent code.
 The other form takes a block, and changes the directory for the duration of the block.
-This makes it an idea candidate for an around hook.
+This makes it an ideal candidate for an around hook.
 Here's what we'd like to do instead:

 {% codeblock chdir_spec.rb %}